ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 ### Serial (RS232, RS422, RS485)

 This is the most common transport layer at ISIS.
 Serial settings are flexible in all of our drivers but the most common configuration is:

 - Baud rate: 9600
 - Data bits: 8
 - Parity: None
 - Stop bits: 1
 - Flow control: Off

 RS232 is preferable, RS422 and RS485 are avoided as far as reasonable.
 Note that distances can be extreme if higher baud rates are required.
+Preferred socket is DB-9, but DB-25 also acceptable.

 ### Ethernet

-Ethernet is a commonly used and well-supported transport layer at ISIS using RJ45 ports.
+Ethernet is a commonly used and well-supported transport layer at ISIS using RJ45 ports (AKA 8P8C sockets).
 Any other port type is to be avoided.
-It is also preferable that devices use DHCP to find their IP address rather than a static IP.
+It is also preferable that devices use DHCP to find their IP address rather than being issued a static address.

 ### USB

-USB devices are difficult to integrate USB devices into the Experiment Control System, so should be avoided.
+USB devices are difficult to integrate into the Experiment Control System, so should be avoided.

 ### Manufacturer software / DLLs

-We prefer not to use these interfaces, however, in some cases, we may be able to work with these types of interfaces.
+We prefer not to use these interfaces.
+However, in some cases, we may be able to work with these.

-### Modbus
+### MODBUS

-Modbus is more difficult for us than ASCII protocols but we can deal with this.
+MODBUS is more difficult for us than ASCII protocols but we can deal with this.

 # Protocol

 ### Termination characters

 It is very helpful for devices to terminate their messages with a unique set of characters that do not appear elsewhere in the message.
-A common example of a terminator is a carriage-return line-feed pair (HEX: `0D 0A`).
+A common example of a terminator is a carriage-return, line-feed pair ('<CR><LF>', '/r/n', HEX: `0D 0A`).

 ### Readability/encoding

-Commands to a device are ideally human-readable so that they can be used via terminal emulators.
+Commands to a device are ideally human-readable so that they can be used via terminal emulators and the device interacted with.
 Many protocols use an ASCII encoding.

 For example, a temperature controller might implement commands similar to the following: